-Christ the Redeemer Primary School and Nursery Unit is situated in the Lagmore area of Belfast.
-All of the children attending the school come from the local parish and surrounding area.
+Glendermott Primary School and Nursery Unit is situated in Ballyshasky townland.
+All of the children attending the school and unit come from the local parish and surrounding area.
+A number of changes at leadership and middle management level have occurred since the last inspection.
 The enrolment has increased steadily over the past four years.
-The school is involved in a shared education partnership with an integrated primary school and two controlled primary schools.
+The school is involved in a shared education partnership with a local controlled primary school.

 The trade unions which make up the Northern Ireland Teachers' Council (NITC) have declared industrial action primarily in relation to a pay dispute, and also workload and other management issues.
 The industrial action includes non-co-operation with the Education and Training Inspectorate (ETI).
-Prior to the inspection, the school informed the ETI that none of the teachers or leadership (including governors) would be co-operating with the inspection.
-The senior leadership co-operated with the inspection in relation to safeguarding responsibilities.
+Prior to the inspection, the school informed the ETI that none of the teachers would be co-operating with the inspection.
+The senior leadership and governors co-operated with the inspection in relation to safeguarding responsibilities.
 The ETI has a statutory duty to monitor, inspect and report on the standards of education and professional practice among teachers under Article 102 of the Education and Libraries (Northern Ireland) Order 1986.
 Therefore, the inspection proceeded and the following evaluations are based on the evidence as made available at the time of the inspection.